AJDxB/fgo-bond-calculator/README.md

 - Bond point calculation for all FGO servants
 - Fuzzy search for servant selection
 - Dark/light mode toggle
-- Class icons and rarity stars
+- Class icons and rarity stars with fallback system
 - Filters out enemy-only and temporary servants
-- Responsive design
+- Fully responsive design for mobile and desktop
+- Dynamic scaling using CSS clamp() functions

 ## Getting Started